 The imperial honey locust is a native tree from Pennsylvania to Iowa and south and further down to Georgia and Texas.
-It has a well-rounded, and a spreading crown and its branches and trunk often consist of 3-inch long stout thorns.
+It has a well-rounded, spreading, crown and its branches and trunk often consist of 3-inch long stout thorns.

-Just like many other varieties of a locust tree, the imperial honey locust is also majorly grown for its decorative and attractive features.
+Just like many other varieties of locust tree, the imperial honey locust is also majorly grown for its decorative and attractive features.
 It produces stunning green foliage throughout its blooming season, and its feathery looking leaves resemble a fern that starts out green and then changes into a beautiful yellow color during the fall season.

 In terms of planting and growing these trees, they have a high canopy and often grow with a clearance of almost 7 feet from the ground.
-Like other locust trees, it is also a fast growing tree that can live up to 70 years or even more, given that they are provided with the ideal growing conditions.
+Like other locust trees, it is also a fast growing tree that can live up to 70 years or even more, so long as they are provided with the ideal growing conditions.
 It is another very strong tree and is often used in the making of furniture.

-On the downside, though, this tree is highly susceptible to a great many disease problems.
+On the downside, though, this tree is highly susceptible to a great many diseases.
 Some of these potential diseases include canker, leaf spot, rust, witches’ broom, and powdery mildew.
 They might also get infected by common insects and pests like webworms, spider mites, borer, and plant bugs.

 Scientific Name: Gleditsia triacanthos ‘Skycole’

-This is another variety of the honey locust tree that grows to an average height of 45 feet and spreads to about 35 feet.
+The thornless Honey Locust tree is another variety of the honey locust tree that grows to an average height of 45 feet and spreads to about 35 feet.
 It is a highly popular shade tree particularly due to its super delicate and ferny appearance.
-The fern-like feature helps cast a dappled shade below on the tree, which makes it more upright in its way of growing as compared to other species.
+The fern-like feature helps cast a dappled shade below on the tree, which makes it stand straighter as it grows, compared to other species.
 It also makes for a fantastic street tree due to it being taller than it is wide and is also increasingly tolerant of adverse growing conditions.
 The dappling effect also means it won’t kill young growth underneath it.